Sociology Index Editor: email@example.com Guide: Prof Son-Ung Kim

 Social planning as a perspective on society, an approach to planning, and methods for helping communities develop.
 How planners can take communities seriously.

-Social psychology is the scientific study of how we interact with, think about and influence other people.
-It includes such topics as group processes, prejudice, love, and persuasion.
-Social psychology is similar to sociology, however, social psychology looks more specifically at individual or personal explanations, whereas sociology looks at cultural explanations. - Dr. S. Pack.
+Social psychology is the scientific study of how we interact and influence other people.
+Social psychology looks more specifically at individual or personal explanations.

 Sociology of Aging and Gerontology - Aging is a phenomenon that affects all human beings.
 Gerontology is the branch of science that deals with old age, the ageing process, and the problems faced by old people in society.